redox-os/book/src/why-a-new-os.md

 - Memory-Safety

-  All memory allocations are verified by the compiler to prevent bugs.
+  All memory allocations are verified by the compiler to prevent bugs, like buffer overflows and dangling pointers.

+- Type-safety

+  Invalid type usage is verified at compile-time and new types can be created to invalidate logic states that aren't allowed, which prevent and fix most logic bugs

 - Thread-Safety

-  Concurrent code in programs is immune to data races.
+  Concurrent code in userspace programs is immune to data races.

 - NULL-Safety